 We are here to help!!

 If you are a member of the Roseville Alano Club, and have to perform Community Service, we can help!!
-We offer an array of projects that you can work on to accomplish your commitment.
+We offer an array of projects that we can work on to accomplish your commitment.

 Often the most important benefit of community service is the opportunity to help others.
 Participating in it gives you the opportunity to know that you are improving someone's life and making your community better, and you get to see the direct impact of your work.

 You can gain hands-on experience & learn a lot of skills while performing community service such as construction, painting, customer service, etc. Doing community service has personal benefits as well.
 It often makes participants more organized, responsible, and compassionate, which are all good qualities to have.

 A final benefit is that you can meet a lot of great people while doing community service.
 Community service is often done in groups, so it’s easy to make friends with the people you are working with.
 You may also become friends with the people you are helping, especially if you volunteer at the same place regularly.

 Upon completion of your project, you can receive a written verification of your hours worked.